 Earn Your Master's in Nursing Online

-Our program is delivered online in a thoughtful blend of synchronous and asynchronous class meetings.
+Our master's degree in nursing is delivered online in a thoughtful blend of synchronous and asynchronous class meetings.
 This combination offers the flexibility required for working adults while also fostering the development of personal connections with faculty that is the hallmark of the Salve Regina experience.

 After completing 48 credits of graduate-level coursework and a minimum of 600 clinical hours, students receive the Master of Science in nursing and are eligible to sit for the family nurse practitioner national certification examination.
 Family nurse practitioners are advanced practice nurses who provide independent and collaborative health care based on evidence-based practice.
 Qualified graduates are also eligible to progress seamlessly into our post-master's Doctor of Nursing Practice program.